aliaelshennawy/holidu-task/README.md

 # Used libraries
   1. Create React App: used for faster setup for a react app.
   2. Redux-Saga: for storing and managing state from a single source of truth.
-  3. Axios: for hadnelling api calls.
+  3. Axios: for handeling api calls.
   4. Antd: for handeling some of the UI elements in the application.
   5. Styled Components: for handeling styles and for better styles isolation.
   6. Swiper: used for application sliders.